OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-No JavaScript is required.
-The effect uses CSS transitions and transforms to smoothly expand a card when hovered over, revealing hidden content.
-We'll be using standard CSS3 for this example.
+This document details the creation of an expanding card effect using only CSS.
+This effect is achieved without JavaScript, relying solely on CSS transitions and pseudo-elements.
+The card expands to reveal additional content when hovered over.

 **Description of the Styling:**

-The styling employs a container div for the card.
-Inside, there's a "front" section displaying the main content visible initially, and a "back" section containing the expanded content, initially hidden.
-We use `transform: rotateY()` and transitions to create the flipping animation.
-The hover effect triggers the transformation, revealing the back of the card.
+This design uses a simple card structure with a main content area and a hidden expandable section.
+On hover, the card expands vertically, revealing the hidden content smoothly thanks to CSS transitions.
+We'll leverage `::before` and `::after` pseudo-elements to achieve a clean visual effect without extra HTML.

 **Full Code:**